moonis-ali/MoPR_Hackathon/README.md

 python waterlogging_with_visualisation.py
 ```

-You can alternatively run waterlogging.ipynb on Google Colab or Jupyter Notebook to understand and visualise each layer at different steps of the hydrological analysis.
+waterlogging.ipynb is also provided, which you can run in Google Colab or Jupyter Notebook to understand and visualise each layer at different steps of the hydrological analysis.

 ---